There will be discussion of suicide, depression, anxiety, and eating disorders.

 He drove me to my family doctor without many words exchanged, and I went in shaking and sick.
 I had thrown up everything I had eaten for close to two weeks straight.
 I hadn’t slept in days, but I lost consciousness a time or two.
 My doctor has known me my whole life, and his medical assistant sat there stunned with tears in his eyes.

 I told them everything.
-I told them what I wanted to do.
-I told them about the bulimia.
-I told them I was numb.
+First, I told them what I wanted to do.
+Then, I told them about the bulimia.
+I told them was numb.
 An hour later I was hooked to machines.
 Doctors were scrambling, and my body was tired, empty, and ready to give up.

 It took hours before they could get my body and everything else stable enough to put me in a room.
 I had an IV stand and nurses in my room every 15 minutes.
-I couldn’t cry, and I just wanted to tell everyone I was sorry.
+Oddly, I couldn’t cry.
+But I just wanted to tell everyone I was sorry.
 I wanted to tell my best friend I loved him and just go to sleep.

 A few days went by and they were able to get me to eat.
 I was seeing therapists, nutritionists, and doctors.
 My best friend and brother visited me, but I wouldn’t let anyone else.
 I was ashamed that my brother saw me like that, because I was able to hide how I really felt about myself for so long.
 So many people were blindsided.